Group 1: Studies in First Language & Literature

 Global politics is an interdisciplinary subject, reflecting the complex nature of many contemporary political issues.
 As a subject, it has its own theoretical and conceptual frames, terminology, methods and literature.
 It is essential for students undertaking an EE in global politics to have knowledge and understanding of these.

-The question should encourage an investigation that lends itself to analysis and critical commentary.
+Students are encouraged to research in an area of interest to them, be it of local, regional or global significance.
+Their research question should encourage an investigation that lends itself to analysis and critical commentary.
 Students should avoid straightforward “What” and “How” questions as they tend to lead to narrative treatment.
 Terms such as “How significant…?” or “How successful…?” are more likely to engage students in analysis.

 Students must demonstrate an in-depth analysis of a question or problem that has a mathematical focus.
 This investigation might be, for example: